- Student Life

 Professor Zena Moore, Professor & Head of the School of Nursing & Midwifery

 In the School of Nursing & Midwifery we offer over 30 Postgraduate education programmes.
 Delivering education since 1974 we have a huge wealth of experience in developing and delivering programmes specifically designed to meet the needs of Nurses and Midwives in practice.
 All our programmes are NMBI and NUI accredited and offer ECTS credits on successful completion.

 The range of programmes we offer range from PhD to BSc bridging programmes and include a wide variety of specialities including Wound Management, Infection Control, Respiratory care and Leadership & Management for nurses.
-Please browse our courses online or contact us and we will be happy to help you find the programme best for you. (more...)
+Please browse our courses online or contact us and we will be happy to help you find the programme best for you.
+Our closing date for applications has been extended (more...)

 Our programmes are delivered in a modular system, by this method we can offer students the opportunity to enrol onto modules as stand-alone programmes each taking approximately 6-8 weeks to complete.
 This option is perfect for students who do not need to undertake full programmes or want to sample academic life before committing to a full programme.
 Each module is awarded credits and our suite of over 60 modules range from Level 8 to Level 9 in various specialities including Microbiology, Heart Failure, Breast Cancer, Urology, Respiratory Care and Epilepsy.

 Enrolment onto our stand alone modules is ongoing as the semesters progress, please contact us for the upcoming modules available. (more...)